attivio/suit/README.md

 ## Building the SUIT Library

 In general, as a user of the SUIT library, you shouldn’t need to make any changes to it or build it yourself.
-However, if you may need to do so if, for examplem, you are interested in submitting a pull request that fixes a bug or adds a new feature.
+However, if you may need to do so if, for example, you are interested in submitting a pull request that fixes a bug or adds a new feature.
 For this, see further information in the file [CONTRIBUTING.md](CONTRIBUTING.md).

+If you are a developer in the SUIT project who needs to build a new version of the library, you use the command `npm run updateversion` to bump the version of SUIT to the next patch release (or use `npm run updateversion minor` or `npm run uipdateversion major` to update the minor or major version).
+Then you can use the command `npm run publishlib` to perform a clean, full build including all the available validation steps, and publish the resulting files to the NPM repository.
+You must be logged into npmjs.com (via `npm login`) to do this.

-## NPM Scripts
+## All NPM Scripts
 The full list of scripts that you can run on the SUIT library is listed here:
 In this case, you can
-use the folllowing commands:
+use the following commands:

 | Command | Description |
 | ------- | ----------- |